 option of gunning for a target time.

-Adidas miCoach gives you the option of a pre-packaged 20-week, six session per week, sub-4-hour plan which you can then customise choosing to work from your start date or progress towards a set race date.
-You can then tell miCoach how many times a week you want to run (4 ,5 or 6), when you'd prefer to do your longest runs and which days you'd like off.
+Runtastic gives you the option of a pre-packaged 20-week, six session per week, sub-4-hour plan, which you can then customise choosing to work from your start date or progress towards a set race date.
+You can then tell Runtastic how many times a week you want to run, when you'd prefer to do your longest runs and which days you'd like off.